 In certain situations, persons charged with crimes may pursue admission into the Accelerated Rehabilitative Disposition (ARD) Program rather than taking their case to trial or entering a guilty plea.
 This is a discretionary program with varying procedures established by each county Office of District Attorney.

 The primary purpose of this program is the rehabilitation of the offender.
 Additionally, it promotes judicial economy through the prompt disposition of charges, eliminating the need for costly and time-consuming trials or other court proceedings.
-Ordinarily the defendants eligible for the ARD program are first-time offenders who lend themselves to treatment and rehabilitation rather than punishment and whose crime charged is relatively minor.
+Ordinarily, the defendants eligible for the ARD program are first-time offenders who lend themselves to treatment and rehabilitation rather than punishment and whose crime charged is relatively minor.
 The program is intended to encourage offenders to make a fresh start after participation in a rehabilitative program and offers them the possibility of a clean record if they successfully complete the program.

-Upon acceptance into the program, offenders must complete all conditions of the program to earn dismissal of their charges.
-These conditions may include probation, drug and alcohol treatment, safe driving classes, community services and payment of costs and restitution.
+Upon acceptance into the program, offenders must complete all conditions of the program to earn the dismissal of their charges.
+These conditions may include probation, drug, and alcohol treatment, safe driving classes, community services and payment of costs and restitution.
 Failure to complete any of the conditions will result in removal from the program and prosecution on the underlying charges.